chaodonghu/chatty_app/README.md

 # Chatty-App

-An application that allows users to have live conversations.
+An application that facilitates real-time conversations, Chatty enables users to send messages instantly broadcasted to all connected participants.
+Users can also share images by pasting URLs ending with jpg, png, or gif..
 Built with React, WebSockets and Express.

 ## Project Screenshots
 ![](./assets/chatty.gif)